Simple & Effective Design?

 - Not only is it the longest back shaver but it is also the cheapest back shaver out there.
 It cost at the time of this review $11.99 and $2.95 for shipping, for a grand total of $14.94.

 - Its simple design and materials make it the most environmentally responsible back shaver I have reviewed.
-If this thing should ever break on you, I do not see that happening, it is made of mostly out of wood and would decompose naturally if left naturally in the environment.
+If this thing should ever break on you, I do not see that happening, it is made mostly out of wood and would decompose naturally if left naturally in the environment.
 Unlike most shavers that are made out of plastic, they will never decompose and are landfill material.
 You could probably just burn this in your fireplace or firepit and have no physical footprint is left.

-- The handle at first impression would look uncomfortable because all of the sharp right angles, but it fits great in my hand and is very comfortable.
+- The handle at first impression would look uncomfortable because of all of the sharp right angles, but it fits great in my hand and is very comfortable.

 - Will not rotate in your hands at all.

 - Once you have all three strips of velcro in place, there is a little up-and-down movement of the razor.

 - Makes a hell of a back scratcher, as the velcro gives a pleasurable scratch.
 As I review products laying around my desk a need to scratch my back often arrives, so I grab what is closest.

 - A lanyard is attached to this shaver for a better grip of simply hanging it for storage.